These are the best oatmeal raisin cookies you’ll ever make! Perfectly sweet, perfectly chewy and perfectly delicious!

 - ½ cup pecans or walnuts

-- Make sure to use fresh raisins.
+Make sure to use fresh, juicy raisins.
 Old raisins can be hard and lump together in the cookie dough.
-If they’re not too dry, you might be able to plump the raisins.
-Soak them in hot water for 10 minutes, drain, then dry with a paper towel before adding to the dough.
+If they’re not too dry, you might be able to make them plump raisins.
+Soak them in hot water for 10 minutes, drain them, then dry them with a paper towel before adding them to the dough.

 - Chocolate Peanut Butter No Bakes